 The continuing search for safer automobiles has led to the development of more up-to date techniques for testing and evaluating body construction.

-The continuing search for safer automobiles has led to the development of more up-to date techniques for testing and evaluating body construction.
+Background: The continuing search for safer automobiles has led to the development of more up-to date techniques for testing and evaluating body construction.
 For example, American Motors Corporation, is using a new scientific device for assessing roll over damage to various roof structures.

 At American Motors in Detroit, an unusual test device systematically crushed car roofs in the interest of safety.